-Additionally, if the pictures are not as clear and defined as you wanted to, a sound system can help you and the others in the audience understand what is happening in the movie or match you are watching.
+Additionally, if the pictures are not as clear and defined as you wanted, a sound system can help you and the others in the audience understand what is happening in the movie or match you are watching.

-Since a sound system is likely to run on electrics, it is recommendable to invest in a mobile, Bluetooth-compatible device that you can take around with you and bring inside during rainy days.
+Since a sound system is likely to run on electricity, it is recommendable to invest in a mobile, Bluetooth-compatible device that you can take around with you and bring inside during rainy days.

 Important Features to Consider for Home Theater

 - A projector that is over 3,000 lumens – ideally over 5,000

 - A movie screen that offers 160° Viewing Angle

 - An inflatable or hung movie screen to use it in most weather conditions